 As with most types of arthritis, pain is a key symptom.
 A person with shoulder arthritis is likely to have pain while moving the shoulder as well as after moving the shoulder.
 The person can even have pain while sleeping.

 Another symptom may be a limited range of motion.
 This limitation can be seen when you are trying to move your arm.
-It can also be evident if someone is moving your arm to assess range of motion.
+It can also be evident if someone is moving your arm to assess the range of motion.
 Moving the shoulder might also produce a clicking or creaking noise.

 Diagnosing Shoulder Arthritis